Tysons Corner Center: 20th century

-Today, the mall has 2.1 million square feet (195,000 m^{2}) of retail space on three levels, 16 movie screens, two food courts and nearly 300 stores.
-From its opening until the 1990s, the mall contained a wide and diverse retail mix.
-Hot Shoppes cafeteria also occupied space in the mall until 1998.
-These types of stores shared space with higher-end tenants such as Liz Claiborne and A/X Armani Exchange.
+21st century

 In the 2000s, under the ownership of Wilmorite Properties, the mall re-tenanted and has served as the primary launchpad location for a number of successful retail chains.
 LL Bean opened its first full line department store outside of its Freeport, Maine headquarters in 2000.
 Apple opened the first of its retail stores at Tysons in 2001.
 Martin + Osa and Cusp by Neiman Marcus opened in 2006.
 MNG By Mango made their U.S. debut at Tysons in 2006 as well, but that store has since closed.
 In 2007, Canadian-based clothing retailer Garage opened its first U.S. store at Tysons.
-Many retailers have flagship stores at the mall, including Pottery Barn and Victoria's Secret.
+Many retailers have flagship stores at the mall, including Victoria's Secret.

-Soon after Tysons Corner Center was constructed, the land surrounding the area — previously consisting of farms and rural residences — became prime real estate, prompting the construction of hotels, office buildings, and apartment complexes.
+Soon after Tysons Corner Center was constructed, the land surrounding the area, previously consisting of farms and rural residences, became prime real estate, prompting the construction of hotels, office buildings, and apartment complexes.
 Major retailers near Tysons Corner Center include Crate & Barrel, Tiffany & Co., Hermes Paris, Louis Vuitton, and Gucci, some of which are located in Fairfax Square.